Danorexic/Arduino-ESP8266-RGB-Web-Server/README.md

 1) A method to announce the board's IP address, likely through the MQTT client.
 2) Improving the board design to directly implement an actual ESP8266 or ESP32 chip vs dropping in a NodeMCU v2 devboard.
 Dropping in the devboard was far easier for me to get the board design tested and up and running.
-3) Additional IFTTT(Google Assistant+Adafruit IO) support for additional control such as setting the brightness, modes, etc. Presently it only supports On/Off.
-4) Updating board design to allow for both 2.54mm and 3.5mm 3 position screw terminals, similar to how the Big Easy stepper driver allows for both sizes.
+3) Updating board design to allow for both 2.54mm and 3.5mm 3 position screw terminals, similar to how the Big Easy stepper driver allows for both sizes.
-5) Improving board design to utilize more SMD components where possible.
+4) Improving board design to utilize more SMD components where possible.
-6) An ESP32 version of this design for the future may be nice.
+5) An ESP32 version of this design for the future may be nice.
-7) Potentially splitting up the html_pages.h file into separate html pages now that I know how to store and read files from the SPIFFS.
+6) Potentially splitting up the html_pages.h file into separate html pages now that I know how to store and read files from the SPIFFS.

 Implements the following: